yunpengn/secure-collect/README.md

 # Secure Collect

-**Secure Colect** is a JavaScript library for collecting sensitive user input in an unsecured environment.
+**Secure Collect** is a JavaScript library for collecting sensitive user input in an unsecured environment.

 ## How to use